hyperflask/hyperflask-docs/docs/guides/pages.md

 ## Dynamic pages

 Pages use the [jinjapy](https://github.com/hyperflask/jinjapy) file format.
 It combines python code and a [jinja template](#the-page-template).
 The python code will be executed first on every request, then the template will be rendered.
+The python code is enclosed inside 2 lines containing 3 dashes "---".

-The python code is enclosed inside 2 lines containing 3 dashes "---"
+Create new pages in the `app/pages` folder using the `.jpy` extension.

 A special [page object](#the-page-object) is available in the python code.
 Assign values to this object so that they become available in the template.